SachitVij/autocompletion/README.md

-﻿# Predicting words using MakeMore
+﻿# Predicting words using MLP

 We have a dataset of name.
 Here, what we do is we convert that dataset into a new datasets defined as X and Y. Lets say one of the name in the dataset is emilly